Directory | Articles | About Author

 Understanding the Hebrew word ruach (and its Greek counterpart pneuma) is central to understanding why Yeshua is called "Messiah" (Mashiach, Christos).

 It's also important to know what Scripture teaches about "spirit," in order to discern and avoid deceptions done in the name of and by a Holy Spirit or Holy Ghost.
-There is a counterfeit or "different Spirit," "who is now working in the children of disobedience" (2 Cor 11:4; Eph 2:2).
+There is a counterfeit "different Spirit," "who is now working in the children of disobedience" (2 Cor 11:4; Eph 2:2).

-In the Hebrew Bible the word ruach occurs nearly 400 times.
-Its base meaning is "moving air" — whether in the form of breath, a breeze, or violent storm winds.Ruach is pronounced roo-ach (-ach like the ending of Pesach or Bach).
+In the Hebrew Bible the word ruach occurs 378 times.
+Its base meaning is "moving air" — whether in the form of breath, a breeze, or violent storm winds.Kohlenberger & Swanson, Hebrew English Concordnace to the Old Testament (1998), p.
+1461 entry #8120.

-In about 100 places in modern English Bibles, the word is rendered "wind."
-Notice Yeshua's play on the word pneuma (Greek, wind/spirit) in John 3 and the parallel in John 20:That which is begotten of the flesh is flesh; and that which is begotten of pneuma is pneuma....
+In about 100 places in English Bibles, the word is rendered "wind."
+Notice Yeshua's play on the Greek word pneuma in John 3 and the parallel in John 20:That which is begotten of the flesh is flesh; and that which is begotten of pneuma is pneuma....
 The pneuma blows where it wishes and you hear the sound of it, but do not know where it comes from and where it is going.
 So is every one who is begotten of the pneuma (Jn 3:6,8).

 When he had said this, he breathed on them and said to them, "Receive holy pneuma."
 (Jn 20:22)

-Ruach denotes divine power over the spirit world.
+Ruach can denote divine power over the spirit world.
 Note the two versions of Yeshua's statement.
 Matthew's version seems to be an interpretation of the original metaphor recorded by Luke.If I cast out demons by the Spirit of God, then the Kingdom of God has come upon you.
 (Matt 12:28)

 If I cast out demons by the Finger of God, then the Kingdom of God has come upon you.
 (Luke 11:20)

-In the days of Moses, the "Finger of God" humbled the supernatural powers behind Pharoah's magicians (Exod 7:5).
+In the days of Moses, the "Finger of God" obliterated the supernatural powers working through Pharoah's magicians (Exod 7:5).